 Wang Shu – Imagining the House

-Buildings by Chinese architect Wang Shu—this year’s winner of the Pritzker Prize— feature clear and simple contemporary designs that make use of traditional methods and materials.
+Buildings by Chinese architect Wang Shu—winner of the Pritzker Prize in 2012— feature clear and simple contemporary designs that make use of traditional methods and materials.
 The reuse of building materials is characteristic of his buildings.
 Shu’s design process always begins with an intense study of the location.
 The architect spends as long as possible on the site, absorbing its atmosphere.
 He then produces drafts in the form of hand-drawn sketches, creating them in relatively quick succession.
 Imagining the House follows this process in various buildings.
 Photographic documentation of the locations elucidate Shu’s on-site research.
 The reproductions of drawings in this book demonstrate how the designs change and become more concrete over the course of the process.
 The book provides unique insights into the work of an architect who has hitherto received little attention in Europe, thereby addressing a considerable omission in the publishing world.

 Wang Shu was born in 1963 in the province of Xinjiang, China.
 He founded his architecture office Amateur Architecture Studio in 1997.
 In 2012, he was awarded the Pritzker Prize.

-Buildings by Chinese architect Wang Shu—this year’s winner of the Pritzker Prize— feature clear and simple contemporary designs that make use of traditional methods and materials.
+Buildings by Chinese architect Wang Shu—winner of the Pritzker Prize in 2012— feature clear and simple contemporary designs that make use of traditional methods and materials.
 The reuse of building materials is characteristic of his buildings.
 Shu’s design process always begins with an intense study of the location.
 The architect spends as long as possible on the site, absorbing its atmosphere.
 He then produces drafts in the form of hand-drawn sketches, creating them in relatively quick succession.
 Imagining the House follows this process in various buildings.
 Photographic documentation of the locations elucidate Shu’s on-site research.
 The reproductions of drawings in this book demonstrate how the designs change and become more concrete over the course of the process.
 The book provides unique insights into the work of an architect who has hitherto received little attention in Europe, thereby addressing a considerable omission in the publishing world.

 Wang Shu was born in 1963 in the province of Xinjiang, China.
 He founded his architecture office Amateur Architecture Studio in 1997.
 In 2012, he was awarded the Pritzker Prize.